MagicFoundation/Alcinoe/README.md

 your app with VKontakte/Facebook Login.
 When people log into your app with VKontakte/Facebook they can grant permissions to your app so you can retrieve information or perform actions on VKontakte/Facebook on their behalf.
-You can start exploring this feature with the demo located at [{alcinoe}\Demos\ALFacebookLogin](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/ALFacebookLogin)
+Learn more at [{alcinoe}\Demos\ALFacebookLogin](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/ALFacebookLogin)

 Photo Editor Filters for Android/iOS